solosTec/node/README.md

 * ./bootstrap.sh --prefix=release --with-toolset=gcc --with-icu
 * Build the library with ./b2 --architecture=x86 --address-model=64 install -j 4.
 Depending on your machine this may take some time.
 * Instruct CMake to use the path to the Boost library specified with the --prefix option
+* Make sure to update your linker configuration to find this path.
+To make changes permanent add a .conf file below /etc/ld.so.conf.d/.